Jump to content

 Processing logic – the steps

-The processing logic is a sequence of steps, which are created with the help of tools.
-Each tool has its own configuration, which you can use to process your data exactly as you want.
+The processing logic is a sequence of steps, which are created with the help of tools or another dataflow.
+Each step has its own configuration, which you can use to process your data exactly as you want.
 The whole point is to make data processing easy.
 This is NOT coding.
 The dataflow configuration is done with a no-code user interface.
 With the intuitive user interface, dataflows are easy to create, test, and apply.

 Result

-Every dataflow processes data in some way.
+Each step and every dataflow processes data in some way.
 The result can be modified properties, added properties, colorized objects, transformed objects, calculated quantities, simplified geometry, connections between objects, or even group of derived objects and much more.
 It all depends what your data needs are.
+The result of a step or dataflow can be the starting point of the following steps.

 Readymade dataflows